Rafhael-Josino/Hash-Game/README.md

 - A simple hash game to practice front and back end development, still in progress

-## Next steps

-- Menu must display the correct symbols after the restart function

 ## TO DO

+- Separete the act of create a player from start a new game (a existing game is loaded together with its host)
+- Make the first player be random
 - Change data from TXT to JSON files
-- Use a data bank.
+- Test a data bank.
 This solution can be tested in another branch
 - Add a password to the players
 - Insert a field of opponent and the option of create a new player if an opponent is not yet a saved player
 - Insert favicon